C I V I L I S A T I O N

 A day in the life of a woman following a tragic event.

-An experiment in theatrical realism and contemporary dance.
+An experiment in theatrical realism and contemporary dance, Civilisation is a sideways look at the untheatrical reality of loss.

 Complex, raw and insensibly smart...I could watch it forever.
 Under Jaz Woodcock-Stewart’s astute direction, nothing is of note and everything is noticed.